 Other Paw Protection Methods

-Booties: Yes, your dog might look a little silly, but dog boots are actually quite effective at protecting dog feet from snow and ice as well as de-icing products, which can make your dog sick if he licks it off his paws.
-These products can also burn pads and the sensitive skin between their toes, causing great pain and distress.
+Booties: Yes, your dog might look a little silly, but dog boots are actually quite effective at protecting dog feet from snow and ice as well as de-icing products, which can make your dog sick if they lick it off their paws.
+Snow, ice, and de-icing products can also burn pads and sensitive skin between their toes, causing great pain and distress.
 We’ve reviewed and selected the top dog boots for all canines.

 Store-bought paw balm: If you’re in a rush and don’t have time to go the DIY route, consider buying a premade paw balm.